havadank/MyBachelor/README.md

 `git clone https://github.com/Unity-Technologies/ROS-TCP-Endpoint.git src/ROS-TCP-Endpoint`

-If like me you are using ros-noetic instead of melodic like the original project did, you might have to edit the `package.xml` and `default_server_endpoint.py` to force python 3.
+If you are using ros-noetic instead of melodic like the original project did, you might have to edit the `package.xml` and `default_server_endpoint.py` to force python 3.
 Instructions for that can be found at the bottom.

 `git clone https://github.com/Unity-Technologies/Unity-Robotics-Hub.git src/Unity-Robotics-Hub`